curl/everything-curl/libcurl/caches.md

 When libcurl resolves a host name to one or more IP addresses, that is stored in the DNS cache so that subsequent transfers in the near term will not have to redo the same resolve again.
-A name resolve easily take several hundred milliseconds and sometimes even much longer.
+A name resolve can easily take several hundred milliseconds and sometimes even much longer.

 By default, each such host name is stored in the cache for 60 seconds